How to Calculate the Cost of Packaging

 Let’s take a look at each of these in detail.

-Depending on your specific product and application, your packaging manufacturer or an outside agency that specializes in packaging design may develop the structural design for your packaging.
+Depending on your specific product and application, your packaging manufacturer or an outside agency specializing in packaging design may develop the structural design for your packaging.
 The cost of creating your design and converting it into a manufacturing-ready file will vary – it may or may not be included in the services provided by your chosen design partner.

 You should ask for a quote upfront that details what is included and the anticipated timeline to develop your design before embarking on any packaging project.
 If you bring an existing file to your packaging manufacturer, they may still need to make adjustments to ensure it will work with their machinery and operations.

 More intricate packaging projects may require the support of a professional graphic designer or design agency.
 Whichever route you take, the graphic design process is similar to that of structural design, and you should ask for a quote, timeline, and terms upfront.
+It is never too early to get your graphics team involved.

 Custom Packaging Manufacturing